otseobande/Book-A-Meal/README.md

 ## Pivotal Tracker

 Project is currently being managed with Pivotal Tracker, a project management tool.
-You can find the stories at [Book-A-Meal Pivotal Tracker Board](https://www.pivotaltracker.com/n/projects/2165646)
+You can find the stories on the [Book-A-Meal Pivotal Tracker Board](https://www.pivotaltracker.com/n/projects/2165646)

 ## Contributing